leanprover/theorem_proving_in_lean4/tactics.rst

     theorem test (p q : Prop) (hp : p) (hq : q) : p ∧ q ∧ p :=
     by exact and.intro hp (and.intro hq hp)

+In VS Code, the tactic state will appear in the messages window whenever the cursor is within the contexts of the ``by``.
 In the Lean Emacs mode, if you put your cursor on the "b" in ``by`` and press ``C-c C-g``, Lean shows you the goal that the tactic is supposed to meet.
-In VS Code, you can open a window with the goals by pressing ``Ctrl-Shift-Enter``.

 We will see below that hypotheses can be introduced, reverted, modified, and renamed over the course of a tactic block.
 As a result, it is impossible for the Lean parser to detect when an identifier that occurs in a tactic block refers to a section variable that should therefore be added to the context.
 As a result, you need to explicitly tell Lean to include the relevant entities: